Digitalisation

 EU policy should pursue the following:

-• A convergence between transport and digital initiative and a seamless alignment of mode specific digital initiatives such as EURIS which can become one of the cornerstones of the EU Data Mobility Space providing interoperability between different data sharing ecosystems;
+• A convergence between transport and digital initiatives and a seamless alignment of mode specific digital initiatives such as EURIS which can become one of the cornerstones of the EU Data Mobility Space providing interoperability between different data sharing ecosystems;

 • EU digital initiatives and solutions should reflect the needs of public and private stakeholders so they effectively apply and use these to avoid stranded assets;